High-speed rail: South Korea

-In South Korea, Korea Train Express (KTX) services were launched on 1 April 2004, using French (TGV) technology, on the Seoul–Busan corridor, Korea's busiest traffic corridor, between the two largest cities.
+In South Korea, construction of the high-speed line from Seoul to Busan began in 1992.
+The Seoul–Busan corridor is Korea's busiest running between the two largest cities.
 In 1982, it represented 65.8% of South Korea's population, a number that grew to 73.3% by 1995, along with 70% of freight traffic and 66% of passenger traffic.
 With both the Gyeongbu Expressway and Korail's Gyeongbu Line congested as of the late 1970s, the government saw the pressing need for another form of transportation.